 Days 4-8 Incredible up-close wildlife viewing in the Galápagos Islands, an isolated sanctuary for a stunning array of unique plants and animals Accompanied by an expert local guide, marvel at blue-footed boobies, giant tortoises, white-tipped reef sharks, fluorescent fish, sea lions, lava lizards and possibly penguins Boat and fly from island to island, stopping along the way to snorkel, kayak, hike, bike, and swim Explore Isabela Island's Sierra Negra volcano, the second largest caldera in the world Spot marine iguanas basking in the sun, unfazed by the Sally Lightfoot crabs that scurry around Come late afternoon, kick back at our comfortable island lodges or venture out to hike, play at the beach or discover unique port towns.

 - Hike in the Andes with spectacular views of snowcapped mountains

 - Bike through small highland villages, where Otavaleño Indians continue centuries-old traditions

 - A scavenger hunt for kids in a bustling local market

-- Incredible up-close wildlife viewing in the Galápagos with a naturalist guide
+- Incredible up-close wildlife viewing in the Galápagos with a expert local guide

 - Snorkel and kayak with tropical fish, sea lions and white-tipped reef sharks